 An outing to the Curl Curl Dog Beach is great to combine with a dog-friendly walk along the Dee Why to Curl Curl Cliff Walk.

-This 1.5km long boardwalk and trail starts at the North Curl Curl Surf Lifesaving Club, on the northern side of the lagoon, and continues along the cliff tops to near Dee Why Rockpool.
+This 1.5km long trail and boardwalk starts at the North Curl Curl Surf Lifesaving Club, on the northern side of the lagoon, and continues along the cliff tops to near Dee Why Rockpool.
 Dogs need to be kept on a leash on the walk, which is a must close to the cliff tops.

 At Curl Curl Lagoon, dogs are technically only allowed off-leash on the southern side, in the Flora and Ritchie Roberts Reserve.
 Unfortunately, the easiest way to cross from this area to the start of the walk is via the beach – where dogs are strictly prohibited.
 It’s a far longer walk via Griffin Road and the bridge to the west.